omnilaboratory/obd/docs/OBD-README.md

   <img width="500" alt="Screenshot of Websocket online testing site" src="assets/WebSocketTestSite.png">
 </p>

 Input `ws://127.0.0.1:60020/wstest`, press `Open`.
-If on the right text pannel, displays `OPENED`, then we are ready to send messeages to OBD.
+If in the right text box, displays `OPENED`, then we are ready to send messeages to obd.

 The first message is to sign up as `Alice`. input the following request into the Request box, and press `SEND`: